Netanyahu delays judicial overhaul after mass protests

 "This is the last chance to stop this move into a dictatorship," said Matityahu Sperber, 68, who joined a stream of people headed to the protest outside the Knesset.
 "I'm here for the fight to the end."

-Israel’s main trade union, the histadrut, declared a general strike in what it said was the first time it has carried out such an action over a political issue.
+Israel's main trade union declared a general strike in what it said was the first time it carried out such an action over a political issue.

 The chaos shut down much of the country and threatened to paralyze the economy.
 Departing flights from the main international airport were grounded, stranding tens of thousands of travelers.